ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/external-dictionaries/external-dicts-dict-sources.md

     -   `replica/priority` – The replica priority.
 When attempting to connect, ClickHouse traverses the replicas in order of priority.
 The lower the number, the higher the priority.
 -   `db` – Name of the database.
 -   `table` – Name of the table.
 -   `where` – The selection criteria.
-The syntax for conditions is the same as for `WHERE` clause in PostgreSQL, for example, `id > 10 AND id < 20`.
+The syntax for conditions is the same as for `WHERE` clause in PostgreSQL.
+For example, `id > 10 AND id < 20`.
 Optional parameter.
 -   `invalidate_query` – Query for checking the dictionary status.
 Optional parameter.
 Read more in the section [Updating dictionaries](../../../sql-reference/dictionaries/external-dictionaries/external-dicts-dict-lifetime.md).
 -   `query` – The custom query.
 Optional parameter.

+!!! info "Note"
+    The `table` or `where` fields cannot be used together with the `query` field.
+And there must be one of the sources of either `table` or `query`.